-The term "fellatio" (from Latin fellare: to suck) is used to describe the licking or sucking of the male sex organs.
+The term "fellatio" (from Latin fellare: to suck) is used to describe the licking and sucking of the male sex organs.

-The term "cunnilingus" (from Latin cunnus: vulva and linguere: to lick) is used to describe the licking and sucking of the female sex organs.
+The term "cunnilingus" (from Latin cunnus: vulva and linguere: to lick) is used to describe the licking or sucking of the female sex organs.

-The slang term "sixty-nine" (or French soixante-neuf) is used to describe a form of oral intercourse in which the sexual partners simultaneously lick each other's sex organs.
-In doing so, the position of their bodies In relation to each other is similar to that of the inverted numerals in the number 69.
-Obviously, both male and female homosexual couples can engage in this practice, and it can be equally satisfying to men and women.
-Simultaneous mutual oral intercourse can be used just as a means of stimulation, but it can also be continued through orgasm, particularly if the partners take their time and assume a comfortable position lying on their sides.
+The slang term "sixty-nine" (or French soixante-neuf) is used to describe a form of oral intercourse in which the partners simultaneously lick each other's sex organs.
+In doing so, the position of their bodies in relation to each other is similar to that of the inverted numerals in the number 69.